Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology: Method

 Since no principled method exists to select an optimal size for a given tree configuration, nor its depth and width that influence this trade-off, we investigate two tree configurations across various subset sizes.
 First, following~\cite{vo2024automatic}, we set the depth to 4 and the number of leaves to 1\% of our dataset.
 Then, we select 62 and 2048 as the top-level cluster counts, yielding the following cluster distributions per tree level: $\textbf{T1}:\{3.5M, 35k, 350, 62\}$ and $\textbf{T2}:\{3.5M, 100k, 10k, 2048\}$.

 We note that T2 closely mirrors the hyperparameters in~\cite{vo2024automatic}, with a higher top-level cluster count (equals to the global batch size, see Section \ref{sec:ssl_method}) and branch expansion rates, whereas T1 has fewer top-level clusters, following insights from expert annotations~\cite{hosseini2019atlas}, thereby requiring greater compression at each level.
 In Figure~\ref{fig:visu_trees}, we use these trees to analyze the data distribution and illustrate the effects of hierarchical sampling.
 Figure~\ref{fig:visu_trees}(a) presents UMAP embeddings of top-level centroids from T1, with hyperparameters chosen to best preserve local relative positions.
 Centroids are colored based on their effective size without sampling.
 The results indicate that top-level clusters indeed cover rather uniformly our distribution and that it has heavy tails with 2 modes encompassing approximately two-thirds of the dataset.
 The results from sampling 10\% of the data (Figure~\ref{fig:visu_trees}(b)) show that while global diversity is preserved, the curated subset remains slightly imbalanced.
 We further analyze the trade-offs between balance and size via the total variation distance (TV) between sampled cluster proportions ($p$) and uniform weights ($p_{unif}$) across two clustering levels.
 Results shown in~Figure~\ref{fig:visu_trees}(c) and (d) reveal that the large imbalance in our dataset implies a significant imbalance for all curated subsets with more than 1\% data, since the smallest top-level clusters are depleted during sampling.
 We also observe that sampling from any level results in a nearly maximal imbalance at the other level studied, as densest level 4 clusters contain more clusters at level 3.
+This implies, for instance, that uniform sampling of a small amount of data at level 4, \emph{e.g.,} with TV near 0 at this level, propagates more samples in fewer level 3 clusters within sparser level 4 clusters, and vice versa in denser level 4 clusters, resulting in a high TV at level 3.